openshift/enhancements/enhancements/kube-apiserver/audit-policy.md

 It was proven through performance tests (compare alternatives section) that this trade-off is acceptable with small two-digit percent overhead.

 The new Audit Policy will however filter user groups to allow transparency into what resources system:authenticated:oauth group users are requesting.
+Audit Profiles will be customizable to the group an admin chooses.

 The API is not meant to replace the [upstream dynamic audit](https://github.com/kubernetes/enhancements/blob/f1a799d5f4658ed29797c1fb9ceb7a4d0f538e93/keps/sig-auth/0014-dynamic-audit-configuration.md) API now and in the future.
 I.e. the API of this enhancement is only about the master node audit files on disk, not about webhooks or